QArsen/Selenium-Datepicker/README.md

 # selenium-datepicker
-displays date in date picker after n days
+Date picker displays which date will be after any number entering